 For companies that choose to go international, it is important to be aware of external market factors, such as currency and exchange rate fluctuations, that can eat away profits and dent the bottom line.
 Given the recent market volatility and wild swings in global currencies, foreign exchange (FX) risk management should be at the top of the agenda for companies with customers, suppliers or production in other countries.

 Read more about the 5 steps companies should take to manage their currency risk.
-And find out why having a systematic FX hedging approach can help you sleep at night.

 Managing FX risk doesn’t have to mean more manual work.
 Companies big and small are discovering the benefits of automating their FX risk management with tools such as Nordea’s AutoFX, a currency robot that trades according to a predefined framework.
 API’s (application programming interfaces) are another solution that can be integrated into a company’s own systems and software so that FX management becomes a part of daily business, taken care of automatically.
 Find out more about the benefits of FX automation.